 3) Fire Investigation

-Commercial building/facility inspections are conducted for several reasons, some of which are:
+Commercial building/facility inspections account for a bulk of FSM work.
+They are conducted for several reasons, some of which are:

-• To ensure that activities conducted inside the building are in accordance with the designated occupancy classification of the facility and to discover and ensure the mitigation of any noted fire hazards in a timely manner.
+To ensure that activities conducted inside the building are in accordance with the designated occupancy classification of the facility.
+To discover and ensure the mitigation of any noted fire hazards in a timely manner.